-After determination of the price, the maximum number of units Bid for by a Bidder at or above the price is considered for allocation and the rest of the Bids, irrespective of the Bid price, are automatically rejected.
+After determination of the price, the maximum number of Units Bid for by a Bidder at or above the price is considered for allocation and the rest of the Bids, irrespective of the Bid price, are automatically rejected.

-11. Who fixes the price of Units in an Issue?
+Who fixes the price of Units in an Issue?

-After Issue Closing Date, the Investment Manager, on behalf of the InvIT in consultation with the Merchant Bankers may fix the price of units and the number of Units to be allotted to each category of investors.
+The Investment Manager on behalf of the InvIT in consultation with the Merchant Bankers may fix the price of Units and the number of Units to be allotted to each category of investors.

-12. When is the allotment of Units completed in case of a public offer?
+When is the allotment of Units completed in case of a public issue?

-The allotment of Units and their listing on Stock Exchanges should be completed within 12 Working Days of the Issue Closing Date.
+The allotment of Units and their listing on Stock Exchanges should be completed within 12 working days of the Issue Closing Date.

-13. When is the allotment of Units completed in case of a private placement?
+When is the allotment of Units considered to be completed in case of a private placement?

-Under the InvIT Regulations, no particular timeline has been

-provided for allotment of Units under a private placement.
-However, the Units of the InvIT shall be mandatorily listed on the designated Stock Exchange within 30 Working Days from the date of allotment.
+Under the InvIT Regulations, no particular time line has been provided for allotment of Units under a private placement.
+However, the Units of the InvIT shall be mandatorily listed on the designated Stock Exchange within 30 working days from the date of allotment.

-Typically, the allotment of Units should be completed within 12 Working Days of the Issue Closing Date.
+Typically, the allotment of Units should be completed within 12 working days of the Issue Closing Date.